MENU

 ]

-This property can either be a single string or an array of strings.
-As is shown in the example above, this doesn't have to be the full css selector - it will be modified with the id that you give to the constructor to limit the possibility of clashes.
-So the example above would be converted to look like this (assume that #myGrid is the id of your div tag):
+It can be either a single string or an array of strings.
+It will be modified with the ID that you give to the constructor to limit the possibility of clashes.
+So the example above would be converted to look like this (assume that #myGrid is the ID of your div tag):

 style: [